🆕 Build and deploy Haystack pipelines with deepset Studio

 nvcr.io/nim/meta/llama-3.1-70b-instruct:1.1.2

-Once the NIMs are deployed, whether through Docker or Kubernetes, simply update the api_url in each of the embedding and LLM components in the pipelines to point to your self-hosted NIM URL (example: http://your_server_ip_address:8000/v1/), as illustrated in Fig. 8 for the NvidiaGenerator i.e. LLM component.
+Once the NIMs are deployed, whether through Docker or Kubernetes, simply update the api_url in each of the embedding and LLM components in the pipelines to point to your self-hosted NIM API endpoint URL (example: http://your_server_ip_address:8000/v1/), as illustrated in Fig. 8 for the NvidiaGenerator i.e. LLM component.

 Export Pipelines and Deploy RAG Application